AetherialMist/JavaLearning/chapter-001/lesson-006/README.md

 ### Constructors

-Up until now, we have only used Java primitive types, where we can just use _literal_ values, like: `4`, `'A'`, `12.
-5`, and we even get to treat `String` like a primitive type using double quotes `"Hello"`.
+Up until now, we have only used Java primitive types, where we can just use _literal_ values, like: `4`, `'A'`, `12.5`, and we even get to treat `String` like a primitive type using double quotes `"Hello"`.
 Non-primitive types require the use of a special method called a **_constructor_**.
 This method has no return type, and the name of the method is the same as the `class` name.

-Java will create a _default constructor_ for you if you do not create on yourself for `class` files.
+Java will create a _default constructor_ for you if you do not create one yourself for `class` files.
 But for demonstration we will create the default constructor manually, and add a print statement inside.
 Later we will create constructors that take in arguments.